Choosing where to get care at the lowest cost is tough. This blog can help make your decision to visit an urgent care, the ER, or your doctor easy.

 In comparison, Europe, which has the second-largest prescription drug market after the U.S., has regulatory insight into prescription drug pricing.
 Before drugs become available to the European public, pricing negotiations are held between drug makers and the government.

 Here in the U.S., though, prescription drugs cost whatever the pharmaceutical company who manufactures think the market will bear.
-And consumers ultimately bear the burden of that cost, and that cost burden is passed down from private insurance companies and Medicare and Medicaid down to you, the consumer.
+And consumers ultimately bear the burden of that cost, and that cost burden is passed down from private health insurance companies, Medicare, and Medicaid down to you — the consumer.

 Why do prices for prescription drugs vary from pharmacy to pharmacy?